tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 are not reliably transmitted; implementations SHOULD NOT depend on receiving alerts in order to signal errors or connection closure.

+Any data received with an epoch/sequence number pair after that of a valid received closure alert MUST be ignored.

 ##  Establishing New Associations with Existing Parameters

 If a DTLS client-server pair is configured in such a way that